-All potential or confirmed Data Breach incidents should be reported to the DPL (Marily Troyano (info@stcharles.rbkc.sch.uk; tel: 020 8969 5566)), where they will be assigned a unique reference number and recorded in the school's data breach log.
+All potential or confirmed Data Breach incidents should be reported to the DPL (Marily Troyano), where they will be assigned a unique reference number and recorded in the school's data breach log.

 Once logged, incidents will then be investigated, the potential impact assessed, and appropriate remedial action undertaken.
 The DPO will be consulted as required.